-The Rescue Of Thai Soccer Team Could Take Months Now The Situation Has Been Assessed
+The Rescue Of Thai Soccer Team Could Take Months Now That The Situation Has Been Assessed

-With the exciting news that the Thai soccer team had been found alive and in relatively good health, efforts then turned to how to extract the trapped group.
+With the exciting news that the Thai soccer team has been found alive and in relatively good health, efforts then turned to how to extract the trapped group.
 However, with monsoon season kicking into high gear, it seems likely now that the group will be trapped for up to four months before it is safe enough to rescue them.

 As previously reported by the Inquisitr, now that the Thai soccer team has been found by two British divers and the situation assessed, efforts will center on the best way to free the trapped group.
 There are several options available.

 During search efforts, a group has been focused on trying to reach the trapped group via holes or “chimneys” linking down to the cave system from the surface.
-A few possibilities have been located but this method is not likely to commence as it is unclear if these locations definitely link to the cave involved.
+A few possibilities have been located, but this method is not likely to commence as it is unclear if these locations definitely link to the cave involved.

 There is the option of having the group, which consists of 12 boys aged from 11 to 16, and their 25-year-old coach, wait it out until monsoon season is over and have them walk out of the cave system.
 If this plan is enacted, the group will be trapped for up to four months while the weather improves.